 The format shown on the following pages is suggested for use as a guide in preparing the Financial Proposal.
-The format includes specific expenditures by key personnel, which may or may not be required or applicable but are indicated to serve as examples.
+The format includes specific expenditures, which may or may not be required or applicable but are indicated to serve as examples.